 The Corporation's Executive Committee functions as a nominating committee.
 It recommends to the Board: (a) candidates to fill any vacancies on the Board, and (b) a slate of directors to be elected each year at the annual meeting of shareholders.
 The Committee will consider nominees recommended by shareholders.
 Any such recommendation should be in writing and addressed to the Secretary, First Merchants Corporation, 200 East Jackson Street, Muncie, Indiana 47305.
 The members of the Executive Committee are Messrs.
 Smitson (Chairman), Anderson, Bracken, Clark, Cox, and Sissel.
 John W. Hartmeyer, who is a director of First Merchants, serves as a non-voting member of the Executive Committee.
-The Executive Committee met 4 times during 1996.
+The Executive Committee met 2 times during 1997.

 The Corporation has an Audit Committee whose functions are: (a) to assist the Board in fulfilling its responsibilities related to accounting, auditing and financial reporting functions; (b) to review or cause to be reviewed all reports of examination made by banking authorities; (c) to meet with the internal auditors and to make or cause to be made internal examinations and audits of the affairs of the Corporation and its subsidiaries; (d) to meet with the external auditors and to review the scope and results of external audits; and (e) to consult with management on the selection of the independent public accountants to serve as external auditors for the ensuing year.
 The members of the Audit Committee are Messrs.
-Galliher (Chairman), Clark, Wickersham, Worthen and Robert F.

-Wisehart, who is retiring as a director of the Corporation as of the 1997 annual meeting.
-Thomas K. Gardiner, Hurley C. Goodall, and Nelson W. Heinrichs, who are directors of First Merchants, and George R. Likens, who is a director of the Corporation's wholly-owned subsidiary, Pendleton Banking Company ("Pendleton"), serve as non-voting members of the Audit Committee.
-The Audit Committee met 5 times during 1996.
+Galliher (Chairman), Clark, Wickersham and Worthen.
+Thomas K. Gardiner, Hurley C. Goodall, and Nelson W. Heinrichs, who are directors of First Merchants, George R. Likens, who is a director of the Corporation's wholly-owned subsidiary, Pendleton Banking Company ("Pendleton"), Gerald S. Paul, who is a director of Union County, and Mary Wisehart Phillips, who is a director of the Corporation's wholly-owned subsidiary, First United Bank ("First United"), serve as non-voting members of the Audit Committee.
+The Audit Committee met 4 times during 1997.

 The Corporation has a Compensation Committee whose functions are: (a) to review and approve the compensation and benefits to be paid to the executive officers and senior management employees of the Corporation and the chief executive officers of its subsidiaries, and (b) to review and approve the compensation and benefits to be paid to the executive officers and senior management employees and the compensation ranges and benefits for other officers and employees of the Corporation's subsidiaries.
 The authority to periodically adjust the compensation and benefits of employees, other than executive officers and senior management of the Corporation and the chief executive officers of its subsidiaries, has been delegated by the Compensation Committee to the chief executive officers of the subsidiaries.
 The Compensation Committee is responsible for the administration of the Corporation's incentive compensation and stock plans.
 The members of the Compensation Committee are Messrs.
-Smitson (Chairman), Bracken, and Clark.
-John W. Hartmeyer, who is a director of First Merchants, serves as a non-voting member of the Compensation Committee .
-The Compensation Committee met 3 times during 1996.
+Smitson (Chairman), Bracken, and Clark, and Mr.

+Johnson serves as an alternate.
+John W. Hartmeyer, who is a director of First Merchants, serves as a non-voting member of the Compensation Committee.
+The Compensation Committee met 4 times during 1997.